vercel/next.js/packages/next/README.md

 All of `<Head />`, `<Main />` and `<NextScript />` are required for page to be properly rendered.

+__Note: React-components outside of `<Main />` will not be initialised by the browser.
+Do _not_ add application logic here.
+If you need shared components in all your pages (like a menu or a toolbar), take a look at the `App` component instead.__

 The `ctx` object is equivalent to the one received in all [`getInitialProps`](#fetching-data-and-component-lifecycle) hooks, with one addition:

 - `renderPage` (`Function`) a callback that executes the actual React rendering logic (synchronously).
 It's useful to decorate this function in order to support server-rendering wrappers like Aphrodite's [`renderStatic`](https://github.com/Khan/aphrodite#server-side-rendering)